petterdaae/arithmetic-lambda/README.md

 # arithmetic-lambda

-## Terraform

-The `/terraform` folder contains the necessary infrastructure.
+- `/terraform` contains the necessary infrastructure.
 It is also used to deploy new versions of the lambda.
+- `index.js` contains the actual lambda code.